aws-samples/automated-meeting-scribe-and-summarizer/README.md

 ### Application Resources
 - The static website is hosted in S3 and served using Amazon CloudFront.
 - Web authentication is provided by AWS Amplify Authentication, powered by Amazon Cognito.
-- AWS Web Application Firewall (WAF) also protects the CloudFront distribution and Amazon API Gateway*.
+- AWS Web Application Firewall (WAF) also protects the Amazon CloudFront distribution and API Gateway*.
+- An Amazon Lambda proxy integration in API Gateway is used to create, list, and delete meeting invites in Amazon DynamoDB.
-- API Gateway invokes an AWS Step Functions synchronous express workflow that runs an Amazon Elastic Container Service (ECS) task or schedules it through Amazon EventBridge Scheduler.
+- DynamoDB Streams triggers another Lambda that runs an Amazon Elastic Container Service (ECS) task or schedules it through Amazon EventBridge Scheduler based on the meeting time.
 - The ECS application uses Playwright to join the meeting from a Chromium browser then monitor attendees and messages.
 Amazon Transcribe is used to convert speech to text, generating a transcript.
 Amazon Comprehend is then used to detect/redact PII before Anthropic Claude on Amazon Bedrock generates summaries from the redacted transcript.
 The summary and action items, along with the other meeting details, are emailed using Amazon Simple Email Service (SES).

 <br>\* This application uses the following AWS-managed WAF rules on each Web ACL: AWSManagedRulesAmazonIpReputationList, AWSManagedRulesCommonRuleSet, and AWSManagedRulesKnownBadInputsRuleSet.
 If you would like to add additional rules, you can do so in the [WAF console](https://us-east-1.console.aws.amazon.com/wafv2/homev2?region=us-east-1#/).<br />